Yoko Ono/Plastic Ono Band

-Yoko Ono/Plastic Ono Band is the debut solo studio album by Japanese artist and musician Yoko Ono, released on Apple Records in December 1970 alongside her husband's album John Lennon/Plastic Ono Band.
+Yoko Ono/Plastic Ono Band is the debut solo album by the Japanese artist and musician Yoko Ono, released on Apple Records on 11 December 1970, the same day as her husband's album John Lennon/Plastic Ono Band.
 The album features Ono's vocal improvisations accompanied by the Plastic Ono Band (consisting of Lennon on guitar, Ringo Starr on drums, and Klaus Voormann on bass), with the exception of "AOS", on which she is backed by the Ornette Coleman Quartet.

 In the United States, Yoko Ono/Plastic Ono Band peaked at number 182 on the Billboard album chart.
 The album was poorly received upon release, with the exception of supportive reviews by Billboard and Lester Bangs of Rolling Stone.
 Despite its lack of commercial success, it has been influential on a variety of subsequent musicians.

 Recording

 With the exception of "AOS", Yoko Ono/Plastic Ono Band was recorded at Abbey Road Studios during the same September–October 1970 sessions that produced the John Lennon/Plastic Ono Band album.
 Also recorded at this time was "Between the Takes", which was released on the 1998 CD reissue of Ono's 1971 album Fly.
 "Greenfield Morning I Pushed an Empty Baby Carriage All Over the City" was based on a sample from a tape of George Harrison playing sitar and drums by Ringo Starr treated with tape echo, with lyrics referencing a miscarriage that were derived from Ono's 1964 book Grapefruit.
-Ono's vocalisations on tracks such as "Why" and "Why Not" mixed hetai, a Japanese vocal technique from kabuki theatre, with rock vocal styles and a raw aggression influenced by the then-popular primal therapy that Lennon and Ono had been undertaking at the time.
+Ono's vocalisations on tracks such as "Why" and "Why Not" mixed hetai, a Japanese vocal technique from kabuki theatre, with rock vocal styles and a raw aggression influenced by the then-popular primal therapy that Lennon and Ono were undertaking at the time.
 According to Ono, the recording engineers were in the habit of turning off the recording equipment when she began to perform; at the end of "Why", Lennon can thus be heard asking "Were you gettin' that?"

 On 29 February 1968, Ono appeared onstage at London's Royal Albert Hall with avant-garde jazz musician Ornette Coleman and his quartet, then consisting of drummer Ed Blackwell and bassists Charlie Haden and David Izenzon.
 The performance and their afternoon rehearsal were both recorded; "AOS" was recorded during the rehearsal and included on the album, the only track not featuring the Plastic Ono Band.
 Describing how she met Coleman, Ono has stated:Ornette was already very, very established and famous and respected guy as a musician.
 And I met him in Paris.
 The way I met was, I was doing a show and after the show, somebody said, Oh, Ornette Coleman is here and he would like to – okay.
 Well, hello.
 Thank you for coming.
 That kind of thing.
 And he was saying, Well, okay.
 So he said that he was going to go and do a concert in Albert Hall and would I come and do it with him because he thought it was kind of interesting what I do.